Clinical Sites

 The Mount Sinai Hospital

 The Mount Sinai Hospital has one of the oldest general hospital psychiatric inpatient services in the nation.
-Currently divided into adult and geriatric/med-psych units, our service is staffed by hospitalist attendings with whom residents work closely throughout the day.
+Currently divided into adult and adult/geriatric units, our service is staffed by hospitalist attendings with whom residents work closely throughout the day.
 Serving both the Upper East Side of Manhattan and the East Harlem communities, our inpatient units reflect an equal gender distribution and a diverse ethnic and socioeconomic makeup.
 Admitted patients also come directly transferred from other hospitals (within and outside the Mount Sinai Health System), community mental health agencies, residential programs, and nursing homes.

-Starting the year with 15-20 patients, PGY-3 residents evaluate new cases each week and build their caseloads to a maximum of 45 patients.
+In the Resident Training Clinic, residents practice a variety of treatment modalities, including psychopharmacology and multiple forms of individual and group psychotherapies, while providing care to patients with a wide range of diagnostic and socioeconomic diversity.
+In addition to working with full-time and voluntary faculty, residents also have numerous weekly meetings with multiple other supervisors who specialize in a variety of clinical areas and therapy modalities.
+Starting the year with 35-40 patients, PGY-3 residents evaluate new cases each week and build their caseloads to a maximum of approximately 50 patients.
 In addition to patients seen for medication management, this caseload includes approximately 4-6 patients in weekly psychotherapy, 5 geriatric patients, several children or adolescents in a variety of outpatient clinical settings, and a few patients undergoing longitudinal evaluations at any one time.
 Residents also may elect to run groups, treat couples/families, and focus their caseloads according to their areas of interest.

 In the Partial Hospital Program (PHP) and Intensive Outpatient Programs (IOP), PGY-2 and PGY-4 residents treat severely ill acute and subacute patients in daily individual and group modalities, working alongside non-physician therapists and under attending supervision.
 Management of complex psychopharmacological regimens and complex psychotherapeutic interventions are mainstays of this experience.

 Numerous full-time, fellowship-trained, and experienced attendings provide clinical supervision in this PGY-2 experience.
-Beyond treating psychiatric conditions on the general medical/surgical services, areas of faculty sub-specialization include including transplant, geriatrics, HIV, ob-gyn, neurology/multiple sclerosis, oncology, ENT, and pediatrics.
+Beyond treating psychiatric conditions on the general medical/surgical services, areas of faculty sub-specialization include transplant, geriatrics, HIV, ob-gyn, neurology/multiple sclerosis, oncology, and pediatrics.

 In 2015, the Child and Adolescent Psychiatry Inpatient Service relocated to a renovated space at the Mount Sinai Morningside site.
-This new unit provides training services for child fellows, triple board residents, and PGY-1 and 2 residents.
+This unit provides training services for child fellows, triple board residents, and PGY-1 and 2 residents.
 Residents gain experience with running family meetings and learning about different care systems, including working with the school system and child protective services.

 PGY-1 and 2 residents may elect to spend a month treating patients in this hospital of the New York State Office of Mental Health, working with individuals charged with serious crimes who have been found unfit to stand trial as a result of mental illness, inmates transferred from jail or prison who have become mentally ill while serving their sentences, and patients who have never been charged with criminality but are felt to be too dangerous or unmanageable to be housed in less restrictive state psychiatric hospitals.